-- We reduce the barrier of local land use and development policies by prioritizing developments that use land efficiently and minimize the loss of agricultural land and green space, - We reduce barriers of zoning by prioritizing developments that address the needs of underserved populations that are households of color, single-headed households (primarily women) with minor children, individuals with disabilites, and with developments that are located in opportunity areas. - We reduce barriers of local application and permit processes by prioritizing developments for which costs are reduced or avoided by regulatory changes, incentives, or waivers by the local governing body, including fast-track permitting and approvals, flexibility in site development standards and zoning requirements, and waiver of permit or impact fees. - In addition, the State fully supports efforts to reduce NIMBYism, prejudice, and negative attitudes toward affordable and multifamily housing, and will encourage grantees to decrease segregation of populations.
-The State will also fully support civic leaders and developers who undertake education in communities statewide.
-Such education could be targeted, timely, and, in the context of a possible development, relevant to potentially affected citizens.
+- We reduce barriers of local application and permit processes by prioritizing developments for which costs are reduced or avoided by regulatory changes, incentives, or waivers by the local governing body, including fast-track permitting and approvals, flexibility in site development standards and zoning requirements, and waiver of permit or impact fees. - In addition, the State fully supports sustainable building efforts, universal design features and smoke-free buildings.
+The State will also supports civic leaders and developers who educate, lead and support affordable housing efforts in communities and Tribal lands throughout the state.
+Such education and civic leadership is often targeted, timely, and, in the context of a possible development, relevant to potentially affected citizens.

 As we write this plan, we are in the midst of the COVID-19 crisis.
-Minnesota Housing recognizes that affordable housing barriers are rapidly evolving, with current responses to meet immediate needs and future efforts that will include disaster recovery.
-Because this is an evolving situation, the state will monitor and respond accordingly.
+Minnesota Housing recognizes that affordable housing barriers are rapidly evolving, with current responses to meet immediate needs and future efforts requiring a commitment to prioritize serving communities most impacted by housing disparities.
+Efforts underway include implementation of statewide emergency rental assistance, in addition to the preservation and production of new affordable housing.
+Given that this is an evolving situation of COVID-19 and its impacts on the lowest-income households, the State will monitor and respond accordingly.